-- She can pump non-stop for 20 minutes, take a rest for 10 minutes, pump once more for 10 minutes, Rest again for 10 minutes and finally pump for 10 minutes one more time before stopping.
+- She can pump non-stop for 20 minutes, take rest for 10 minutes and pump once more for 10 minutes, Rest again for 10 minutes and finally pump for 10 minutes one more time before stopping.

 - The total amount of time spent on power pumping need not be precise and can vary.

-- For favourable results, a breastfeeding mom may like to commit minimum one hour to power pumping each day.
+- For favourable results, a breastfeeding mom may like to commit a minimum one hour of power pumping each day.

 - She can also do it for up to two times in a day to extract maximum benefit out of it or until the milk supply is adequate to cater to the baby’s nursing demands.

 - Breast power pumping can be done anytime as per the mother’s convenience.

 - A relaxed state of mind normally helps.
 Stress, anxiety, panic can adversely affect breast milk production.

 - It is also highly effective when it corresponds with a healthy diet and plenty of rest.
 Therefore a good time for power pumping can be when a nursing mom is relaxing after a nourishing meal or the baby is sleeping or occupied elsewhere.

 - Research suggests that milk volume is naturally higher in the morning.
 It tends to reduce slowly through the day.
 Hence, power pumping session done in the morning may foster better results.